 You may mail a written request, along with a $31.00 per case search fee, a $11.00 certification fee per document, and a photocopy fee of $ .50 cents per page in the form of either a bank cashier's check or money order made payable to: United States Bankruptcy Court.
 No personal checks will be accepted.

 Please include the case name, case number, filing date, and the title of the specific document(s) which you wish to have certified.
 In addition, please include your name, address, and daytime telephone number.

 Mail your request to the appropriate Clerk's Office location.
-If you wish to visit the court, there is no search fee and the copy fee is reduced to .10 cents per page.
+If you wish to visit the court, there is no search fee and the copy fee is reduced to $.10 per page.

 To retrieve case information or copies of documents from the Federal Records Center, you must obtain the Accession Number, Location Number, and Box Number from the clerk's office where the bankruptcy case was filed.
 You may obtain this information in person, by writing to the court where the case was administered, or from the archive section in this web site.

 While it is possible to file a bankruptcy case "pro se," that is, without the assistance of an attorney, it is extremely difficult to do so successfully.
 Hiring an attorney is recommended.
 The court is not able to give legal advice or help you fill out the forms.
 For more information about referral of an attorney, you can contact your local Wisconsin Bar Association Lawyer Referrals numbers (608) 257-4666 or 1-800-362-9082.
 If you are filing a new bankruptcy case without an attorney, see the pro se web page for information to assist you with filing procedures.

 If you wish to retain an attorney, call the Wisconsin Bar Association Lawyer Referrals: 800-362-8096 (or 608-257-4666)

 No, pursuant to 28 United States Code § 955.